 What To Serve With Smoked Beef Tenderloin

 This is such an easy meal to match sides with!
 My first suggestion for steak is always my Perfect Grilled Asparagus.
-It is fast, and easy, and everyone raves about it.
+It is fast and easy, and everyone raves about it.
+A freshly tossed Greek Salad would also we great!

 You’ll already have the grill fired up, so once you pull your beef, just crank up the heat again for a few minutes and throw these on the grill while your tenderloin rests.